sthk206/CodeCompass/README.md

 ## Tips for Better Results

 1. **Be specific**: "How does user authentication work?" beats "How does auth work?"
-2. **Reference files**: "What does src/main.py do?" helps focus the search
+2. **Reference files**: "What does src/main.py do?" is more efficient (and correctly input tool parameters), compared to "What does main do?"
 3. **Ask follow-ups**: Memory is enabled by default, so "What calls that function?" works after discussing a function
 4. **Use search for exploration**: `codecompass search` finds relevant code without LLM overhead when you just want to browse